LifeCANvs/LCvs-Devtool-ZenBrainStudio/README.md

 ## Where is Estrela?

-The [Estrela project](http://www.luxinia.de/index.php/Estrela/) that this IDE is based on has been merged into ZeroBrane Studio.
+The [Estrela project](http://web.archive.org/web/20150517061151/http://www.luxinia.de/index.php/Estrela/Estrela) ([SourceForge project](https://sourceforge.net/projects/estrelaeditor/)) that this IDE is based on has been merged into ZeroBrane Studio.
 If you have used Estrela for graphics shader authoring, you can use [this GraphicsCodePack](https://github.com/pixeljetstream/zbstudio-graphicscodepack) to get access to all API files, specifications and tools.